danieldavidson/continuous-threat-modelling/Continuous_Threat_Modelling_Reference.md

 ## Introduction

 Threat modeling is a structured approach of identifying and prioritizing potential threats to a system, and determining the value that potential mitigations would have in reducing or neutralizing those threats.
-This guide provides an approach to creating a threat model for both existing systems or applications as well as new systems, and then explains how to keep the model current with continuous threat modelling (CTM).
+This guide provides an approach to creating a threat model for both existing systems or applications as well as new systems, and then explains how to keep the model current with continuous threat modelling (CTM).[^1]

 ### Who performs threat modelling

 Practically everyone in your development team has a stake in a threat model.
 You don't need to be a security expert to apply the techniques covered in this guide.
 All developers, software and system designers, and architects should strive to include threat modeling in their software development life cycle.
 Optimally, you will create your threat models and decide which mitigations you need during an early stage of the development of a new system, application, or feature.
-Assessing potential threats during the design phase of your project can avoid the cost of resources that may be required to refactor the project to include risk mitigations during a later phase of the project.
+Assessing potential threats during the design phase of your project can avoid the cost of resources that may be required to refactor the project to include risk mitigations during a later phase of the project.[^1]

 Perform threat modelling as a team.
 Threat modelling creates an opportunity for informative discussion within the team and isn't limited to team members with specific responsibilities.
 Delegate the responsibility of updating the threat model to an architect or senior developer, the *curator*.
 The curator is responsible for keeping the threat model current as it evolves.
 The curator also owns a queue in the development team’s bug tracking system where tickets are marked with a label such as, *potential-tm-update* and treated as input events for consideration in the threat model.
 The curator is responsible for adding the required information to tickets in the bug tracking system and updating or closing them, as appropriate.